What Are the Effects of Blue Space (Water Bodies) Exposure on Mental Health and Well-being?

 Blue spaces have been associated with reduced stress levels, increased happiness, and improved wellbeing.
 A study published in the International Journal of Hygiene and Environmental Health found that people living near the coast reported better physical and mental health than those living inland.
 But what exactly causes these benefits?
 Let’s explore further.

-A lire aussi : How Can Intermittent Fasting Protocols Influence Longevity and Age-Related Diseases?
+Sujet a lire : How Can Intermittent Fasting Protocols Influence Longevity and Age-Related Diseases?

 The Psychological Benefits of Blue Space Exposure